RemasteredArch/dotfiles/README.md

 I organize some other configurations under their own repositories:
 * My Neovim configuration, available at [`nvim-config`](https://github.com/RemasteredArch/nvim-config) (maps to `~/.config/nvim/`)
 * My tmux configuration, available at [`tmux-config`](https://github.com/RemasteredArch/tmux-config) (maps to `~/.config/tmux/`)
+* My update script, available at [`Updater`](https://github.com/RemasteredArch/Updater)

 ## License

 Dotfiles is licensed under the GNU Affero General Public License version 3, or (at your option) any later version.
-You should have received a copy of the GNU Affero General Public License along with dotfiles, found in [LICENSE](./LICENSE).
+You should have received a copy of the GNU Affero General Public License along with dotfiles, found in [`LICENSE`](./LICENSE).
 If not, see <[https://www.gnu.org/licenses/](https://www.gnu.org/licenses/)>.